yzimmermann/Cluster-Reduce-Pass/README.md

 # Cluster-Sample-Pass (CSP).
 An Experimental GNN Architecture for Long-Range Graph Reasoning

-Graph Neural Networks (GNNs) have emerged as a powerful framework for learning graph-structured data, achieving remarkable success across domains like molecular property prediction and recommender systems.
-However, GNNs face challenges such as oversquashing and oversmoothing, which hinder their scalability and effectiveness in large graphs with long-range dependencies.

-To address these issues, we introduce **Cluster, Sample, Pass (CSP)**, a novel architecture that builds on existing clustering and graph coarsening techniques.
-CSP leverages clustering algorithms (e.g., KMeans, GMM) to group similar nodes into clusters, reducing graph complexity while preserving long-range dependencies.
-By iteratively applying coarsening and message-passing, CRP mitigates oversquashing and oversmoothing, offering an efficient and scalable solution for large-scale graphs.

-This repository contains the implementation of CSP, tested on two datasets from the Long Range Graph Benchmark (LRGB).
-The results are compared with the CNA architecture and state-of-the-art (SOTA) models reported on LRGB datasets.
+Graph neural networks (GNNs) have achieved remarkable success with learning tasks on graph-structured data, yet challenges like oversquashing and oversmoothing limit their scalability to large graphs with long-range dependencies.
+This paper evaluates the Cluster Normalize Activate (CNA) architecture, designed to mitigate these issues, on the Long-Range Graph Benchmark (LRGB) datasets.
+Building on the results, we propose a novel architecture, Cluster Sample Pass (CSP), which integrates clustering, pooling, and probabilistic sampling to simplify graph structure while preserving critical information.
+CSP coarsens graphs by grouping nodes into clusters and sampling nodes from each cluster while retaining intra-cluster diversity.
+Subsequent GNN layers operate on the reduced graph, enabling scalable long-range dependency modeling.
+Experiments demonstrate that CSP improves computational efficiency and maintains competitive predictive performance, showing promise for addressing the limitations of current GNN architectures on complex graph tasks.\footnote{The source code is available under

 ---